juninatt/market-notifier/README.md

 # Telegram Market Notifier

 **Telegram Market Notifier** is a personal Java project built with Maven and Spring Boot.
-It provides a modular, scheduled news subscription service with multiple sources (e.g., [Finnhub](https://finnhub.io/), [Marketaux](https://www.marketaux.com/)) and delivers news updates via Telegram using the [Telegram Bot API](https://core.telegram.org/bots/api)
+It integrates multiple financial data providers (e.g., [Finnhub](https://finnhub.io/), [Marketaux](https://www.marketaux.com/))
+and delivers automated, scheduled updates directly through [Telegram](https://telegram.org/).

-Users interact with the application through a Telegram bot, where they can create and manage news subscriptions.
+Users interact with the application via the [Telegram Bot API](https://core.telegram.org/bots/api), where they can create and manage news subscriptions.
 By sending simple commands such as `/subscribe <keyword>` or `/list`, the bot allows users to follow specific topics and receive financial news updates directly in Telegram.

 ### News providers

 - **Finnhub**
 Financial data API that offers a wide range of information, including general business news.

 - **Marketaux**
 Financial news API focused on delivering headline articles filtered by criteria like company, region, or language.

-### Notifiers
-- **Telegram**
-Cloud-based chat platform with private chats, large groups, and one-way broadcast channels.

 ---

 ## ✅ Requirements

 Java 17+, Maven, and accounts for [Finnhub](https://finnhub.io), [Marketaux](https://marketaux.com), and [Telegram](https://core.telegram.org/bots/api)

 ---